joy-dutta/PoAh/README.md

 We hope this repository serves as a valuable resource for your research and development efforts in the field of blockchain technology, particularly in enhancing security and efficiency in IoT and IoMT applications.

+## Note

+The paper "PoAh 2.0: AI-empowered Dynamic Authentication based Adaptive Blockchain Consensus for IoMT-Edge Workflow" is currently under peer review.
+It has been submitted to a reputed journal within the top 3% in its field, according to Scopus rankings.
+Once the paper is published and available online, I will update this repository with additional details and a link to the paper for further reading.

+In the meantime, for more information about my research and other projects, please visit my personal website at [https://joydutta.in/](https://joydutta.in/).